 The plaque assay was developed using poliovirus; the discovery of viral replication in culture was also with poliovirus in 1949 ...
 Depending on the type and degree of dehydration, the viral particle is around 30-32 nm in diameter.
 The viral genome is around ...
 The viral life cycle is very rapid, with the whole process of replication being completed on average within 8 hours.
 As little ...
 Picornaviruses have a viral protein (VPg) covalently linked to 5' end of their genomes instead of 7-methylguanosine cap like ...

 ... which depends on the assay.
 When an assay for measuring the infective virus particle is done (Plaque assay, Focus assay), viral ...
 Viral load is often expressed as viral particles, (virions) or infectious particles per mL depending on the type of assay.
-A ... which is converted to a viral count.
-EDTA plasma is a good source of cell-free viral RNA for RNA-based viral load testing. ...
-Changes in viral load are usually reported as a log change (in powers of 10).
-For example, a three log increase in viral load ( ...
+A ...
+Viral load is reported as copies of HIV RNA in a millilitre (mL) of blood.
+Changes in viral load are usually reported as a log ...
+Viral load, also known as viral burden, is a numerical expression of the quantity of virus in a given volume of fluid, ...

 ... viral load MeSH E05.200.875.970 - virus cultivation MeSH E05.200.875.970.790 - plaque assay MeSH E05.200.875.977 - virus ... colony-forming units assay MeSH E05.200.500.383.910 - tumor stem cell assay MeSH E05.200.500.385 - cytogenetic analysis MeSH ... drug screening assays, antitumor MeSH E05.337.550.200.800 - tumor stem cell assay MeSH E05.337.550.200.900 - xenograft model ... drug screening assays, antitumor MeSH E05.200.500.388.930 - tumor stem cell assay MeSH E05.200.500.410 - electroporation MeSH ...